sh4mbhavi/Sentinel-E/README.md

 Then open **http://localhost:8770/** in your browser.

 The launcher bootstraps a virtualenv, installs the single dependency (`aiohttp`), and starts the platform.
-About seven seconds after the dashboard loads, a simulated adversary begins a seven-stage intrusion — watch the **cyber kill chain fill in, the ATT&CK matrix light up, the charts climb, and the alert feed stream** in real time as each stage is detected.
+About seven seconds after the dashboard loads, a simulated adversary begins a seven-stage intrusion, watch the **cyber kill chain fill in, the ATT&CK matrix light up, the charts climb, and the alert feed stream** in real time as each stage is detected.

 > **It's real detection.** The demo emits raw telemetry (the same schema a compromised device produces) and the **unmodified detection engine** decides every alert by crossing its real thresholds and correlation windows.
 No alert is hard-coded.